tebri11/en-for-designers/08-clarity-first/index.md

 ---
 ### My main goal?
 - My goal is to create visual communication and strategic solution for the education center GASK in Kutná Hora and at the same time to raise attendance of the Gallery of the Central Bohemian Region.
-At the same time, I want to raise the profile of the education center, to build a positive public attitude towards this place so that the GASK organization becomes a new refuge and visiting the place.
+At the same time, I want to raise the profile of the education center, to build a positive public attitude towards this place so that the GASK organization becomes a new refuge and visiting the place.🙋🏼‍♀️

 ### Target group?
 - The most relevant target group selection leads through verified or collected project data.